simgrid/simgrid/docs/source/Models.rst

 The performance of a wifi network is controlled by the three following properties:

  * ``mcs`` (`Modulation and Coding Scheme <https://en.wikipedia.org/wiki/Link_adaptation>`_) is a property of the WiFi zone.
-Roughly speaking, it defines the speed at which the access point is exchanging data with all the stations.
+Roughly speaking, it defines the speed at which the access point exchanges data with all the stations.
 It depends on the access point's model and configuration.
-Possible values for the MCS can be found on Wikipedia for example.
+Possible values for mcs can be found on Wikipedia for example.
    |br| By default, ``mcs=3``.
  * ``nss`` (Number of Spatial Streams, or `number of antennas <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Number_of_antennas>`_) is another property of the WiFi zone.
 It defines the amount of simultaneous data streams that the access point can sustain.
 Not all values of MCS and NSS are valid nor compatible (cf. `802.11n standard <https://en.wikipedia.org/wiki/IEEE_802.11n-2009#Data_rates>`_).
    |br| By default, ``nss=1``.
  * ``wifi_distance`` is the distance from a station to the access point.
-Each station can have its own specific value.
-   It is thus a property of the stations declared inside the WiFi zone.
+Since each station can have its own specific value it is a property of the stations declared inside the WiFi zone.
    |br| By default, ``wifi_distance=10``.

 Here is an example of a zone with non-default ``mcs`` and ``nss`` values.